ilyasergey/YSC4231/source/prerequisites.rst

    This problem has been observed on Windows 11.

-   **Solution** Open ``File -> Project Structure``, category ``Project Settings -> Project`` and sekect a Java SDK (e.g. OpenJDK version 11.0.5 or similar one) from what's already installed at your system.
+   **Solution** Open ``File -> Project Structure``, category ``Project Settings -> Project`` and select a Java SDK (e.g. OpenJDK version 11.0.5 or similar one) from what's already installed at your system.